Show hiring managers you have the knowledge to succeed

 Master of Arts (MA) – Counseling | BBB University

-Bachelor of Science – Psychology (cum laude) | University of AAA
+Bachelor of Science (BSc) – Psychology (cum laude) | University of AAA

-You didn't attend or finish college
+Education on your resume when you didn't attend or finish college

-If you attended college but didn't graduate, you may want to list the relevant courses you took, especially if you made it to some of the higher-level classes, to demonstrate the skills you built or the disciplines you were exposed to during your coursework.
+If you attended college but didn't graduate, you may want to list the relevant courses you took – especially if you made it to some of the higher-level classes, to demonstrate the skills you built or the disciplines you were exposed to during your coursework.

-• You don't have a lot of relevant work experience to market on your resume.
+• You don't have a lot of relevant work experience to market on your resume

-You earned your degree more than 5 years ago
+Education on your resume when you earned your degree more than 5 years ago

 If you earned a degree or certification more than 5 years ago, place your Education at the bottom of your resume and remove the graduation date.
 It's important to demonstrate you've earned the degree, but there's no need to draw attention to how long ago this occurred.